 2014 – The farm switches to an entirely maple syrup focus as Murray retires from hay farming.
 However, the Berings notice a dilemma.
 All of the local sugar-makers stop maple syrup celebrations after the brief Feb-April sugaring season, leaving warm-weather visitors with little way to discover and enjoy Canada’s sweet delight.
 The Berings decide to start a new tradition.
 They set new operating times for their maple-dedicated Sweet Shop and begin hosting the Discover Maple Tour, ensuring guests can celebrate 100% Pure Maple Syrup any time of the year!

 2015 – After 15 years of serving pancakes to the public alongside sugar bush tours in the springtime, the owners wanted to adjust their focus.
 Instead of solely attracting people to the farm property, they decided to place a greater emphasis on bringing their products to their customers!
 They closed the restaurant and reinvented the space to be the central head office of White Meadows Farms where they now focus on production of handmade gourmet maple products, educational tours and product sales.
 If you miss the taste of our pancakes, don’t fret, we have our mix available in our stores and online so you can make them at home.
-Our baked beans are also available in the Maple Sweet Shop.
+Our baked beans and maple butter tarts are also available in the Maple Sweet Shop.

 2016 – Our seasonal, self-guided Sugar Bush Tour, dubbed The Sugar Bush Adventure, has been replaced with the all new Sugar Bush Trek.